-The difference between patterns and reusable blocks: Once you've added a pattern to a post or newsletter, you can write in them freely without changing the base pattern.
-In contrast, when you add a reusable block, writing in them changes the base reusable block and this change will be reflected every where else you've added the reusable block.
+The difference between patterns and reusable blocks: Once you've added a pattern to a post or newsletter, you can edit them freely without changing the actual pattern.
+In contrast, when you add a reusable block, editing or making changes to them changes the actual reusable block, and this change is reflected in every instance where you've added the reusable block.

 Which is why we created the pattern editor.